Must-Haves for 2 Babies Under 2

 Basically, we took our time.

 With baby #2 though, I tried to wiggle in as many overlapping naps as possible.
-At 12 months, we decided to push her to see if she could do one nap instead of two, allowing her to nap at the same time as her brother, and giving me some much needed solo time.
+At 12 months, we decided to push her to see if she could do one nap instead of two, allowing her to nap at the same time as her brother, and giving me a long stretch of some much needed solo time.

 Eliminating the second nap also allowed us more freedom during the day.
 We didn’t have to worry about rushing home for naps, or spend time hoping she would fall asleep in the stroller (she almost never did).